Well-posedness by noise for scalar conservation laws: Well-posedness of entropy solutions

+\begin{rem} This is the only point where we need the Sobolev assumption on $b$.
+One may note that, in Ambrosio \cite{A04-1}, the renormalization property for the linear transport equation is proved only assuming $BV$ regularity for $b$, roughly speaking by showing the above commutator estimate for a carefully chosen kernel $\rho$.
+One may expect that this strategy also works here, but we do not investigate this issue any further. \end{rem}

-\end{lem} \begin{proof} The proof is obtained by adapting the classical commutator lemma (see for example \cite{AmbCri2014,DPL89}) to this anisotropic regularization in $x$ and $\xi$, which was also used in \cite{ChePer2003}.
-Since $b$ is weakly differentiable in the $x$-variable, we have for a.e.~$(x,y,\xi)$
+\begin{proof} [Proof of Lemma \ref{lem:commutator}]The proof is obtained by adapting the classical commutator lemma (see for example \cite{DPL89,A04-1}) to this anisotropic regularization in $x$ and $\xi$, which was also used by Chen, Perthame in \cite{ChePer2003}.
+Since $b$ is weakly differentiable in the $x$ variable, we have for a.e.~$(x,y,\xi)$

 This formula can be obtained by approximation of $b$ in $L_{\xi,loc}^{1}(W_{x,loc}^{1,1})$ with regular $b^{n}$.
 By the change of variable $z=(x-y)/\epsilon$, $\eta=(\xi-\zeta)/\delta$, we obtain